- the kungfu cellist -

-Yelian’s nickname is the “Kung Fu Cellist”, and studies the Chinese martial art Wing Chun, made popular by Bruce Lee and the recent releases of the box office blockbuster “Ip Man” movies, with his Sifu (师傅 : a Chinese tradition and respectful title meaning teacher) in Manchester.
+Yelian’s nickname is the “Kung Fu Cellist”, and studies the Chinese martial art Wing Chun, made popular by Bruce Lee and the recent releases of the box office blockbuster “Ip Man” movies, with his Sifu (师傅 : a Chinese tradition and respectful title meaning teacher), Master Moy, in Manchester.
 Challenging what the recent and classic films have depicted, Yelian does not fly or has yet learned to break bricks with his head!
 In his spare time, he also likes to cook, is a passionate film fan of action, comedy and horror genres as well as a sound engineering enthusiast.

 Yelian was presented to Her Majesty the Queen Elizabeth II in 2011 at a reception for outstanding Australians achievers in the UK and again in 2013 in a private performance for the Queen and her Commonwealth guests at Buckingham Palace.

 He is currently an adjunct professor at the United International College in Zhuhai, China, and plays on a cello made in 2018 by Yanbing Chen, as well as a cello by Hungarian luthier Adolphus Monnig made in 1877.